Vision-Based Online Key Point Estimation of Deformable Robots

-\subsubsection{Online Estimation}
+\subsection{Online Estimation}

-The \fixed{online} estimation performance of ViSE was tested \fixed{on both a portable computer (2-core, 2.70 GHz Intel Core i7-7500U CPU, no GPU) and an Omen desktop computer (24-core, 3.2GHz Intel Core i9-12900K CPU, 64GB memory, NVIDIA GeForce 3090 GPU with 24GB memory)}.
-A single estimation using VGG\_s\_bn architecture for SoPrA takes \SI{54}{ms} (\SI{18.4}{Hz}) on average on the portable computer, of which 60\% are used for the CNN forward calculation and 38\% are used for image processing.
+The online estimation performance of VOKE was tested on both a portable computer (2-core, 2.70 GHz Intel Core i7-7500U CPU, no GPU) and an Omen desktop computer (24-core, 3.2GHz Intel Core i9-12900K CPU, 64GB memory, NVIDIA GeForce 3090 GPU with 24GB memory).
+A single estimation using our truncated VGG-s-bn architecture for SoPrA takes 54 ms (18.4 Hz) on average on the portable computer, of which 60\% are used for the CNN forward calculation and 38\% are used for image processing.
 The remaining 2\% are used to stream the images from the RGB cameras.
-The estimation rate can be greatly improved with the use of a GPU -- CNN forward calculation and image processing on the desktop computer take only \SI{1.96}{ms} and \SI{6.77}{ms}, respectively, giving a theoretical estimation frequency of over \SI{100}{Hz}.
-However, the real-world online estimation rate in this case is currently limited by the camera frequency of \SI{30}{Hz}.
+The estimation rate can be greatly improved with the use of a GPU.
+CNN forward calculation and image processing on the desktop computer take only 1.96 ms and 6.77 ms, respectively, giving a theoretical estimation frequency of over 100 Hz.
+However, the real-world online estimation rate in this case is currently limited by the camera frequency of 30 Hz.

-\subsubsection{Different Experimental Setups}
+\subsection{Different Experimental Setups}

-To demonstrate the robust performance of our \fixed{proposed pipeline with adaptive thresholding} in a range of lighting conditions without the need of retraining \fixed{CNN}, we evaluate and present the tip estimation errors on the \textit{SoPrA} testing data set with modified brightness levels (see \Cref{fig:lighting}a) and added Gaussian noise (\Cref{fig:lighting}b).
+To demonstrate the robust performance of our proposed pipeline with adaptive thresholding in a range of lighting conditions without the need of retraining CNN, we evaluate and present the tip estimation errors on the \textit{SoPrA} testing data set with modified brightness levels (see \textbf{Figure 5a}) and added Gaussian noise (Figure 5b).
 The brightness of the original images is modified by adding or subtracting pixel values from the grayscale images (pixel value range 0-255).
 The Gaussian noise is added per pixel to the original gray-scale images with increasing standard deviation of the noise distribution.
 The experiments are conducted on the \textit{SoPrA} data set with the best-performed VGG13 network since the gray color of the \textit{SoPrA} arm is the closest to the black background. \textit{SoPrA} provides the least contrast compared to the other soft robots and is, therefore, more sensitive to changes in brightness.

-In the scope of this letter, we do not explicitly consider the problem of occlusion.
+In the scope of this work, we do not explicitly consider the problem of occlusion.
 Preliminary evaluation is carried out by inserting black strips of varying width at the marker position to test the inference robustness of the trained VGG13 network.
-The result is shown in \Cref{fig:lighting}c.
+The result is shown in Figure 5c.